klev-dev/klev-blog/0004_egress.md

 Conclusion
 ----------

-By using the power of [klev](https://klev.dev), we can receive messages from klev directly into our app, allowing us to be notified for changes without consuming from klev all the time.
+By using the power of [klev](https://klev.dev), we can receive messages from klev directly into our app, allowing us to be notified for new messages without consuming from klev all the time.

 &#128075; Enjoy hacking!